 5. Mirchi Bada

-One of the most famous snacks of Rajasthan is the iconic Mirchi Bada.
+One of the most famous snacks in Rajasthan is the iconic Mirchi Bada.
 Although this food item is available in most states, nothing competes with Rajasthan’s Mirchi Bada.

 Mirchi Bada

-These are spicy fritters filled with potato and chilies and then served hot with tomato and mint sauce.
+These are spicy fritters filled with potatoes and chilies and then served hot with tomato and mint sauce.
 It is hard to stop at one with this sweet and spicy combination.
-Mirchi Badas are paired mostly with evening teas or morning breakfast.
+Mirchi Badas are paired mostly with evening teas or morning breakfasts.

 The best Mirchi Badas can be eaten in Jodhpur.